 Practice Self-care to Overcome People Pleasing

-Once you know yourself and your needs, you can start practicing self care.
+Once you know yourself and your needs, you can start practising self-care.
 Self-care is about giving yourself the things that help you feel refreshed, calm, and energized so you can thrive.
 This includes eating healthy meals, exercising, engaging in activities that you enjoy, and spending time with friends and family.
-It can also include meditation, mindfulness, practicing gratitude, getting your hair and nails done, and taking a relaxing bath.
+It can also include meditation, mindfulness, practising gratitude, getting your hair and nails done, and taking a relaxing bath.
 Self-care is not selfish.
 In fact, when you take good care of yourself, you have more to give to others.

 Practice Successive Approximation to Overcome People Pleasing

 Successive approximation means taking “one step in the direction you want to go” and rewarding yourself for getting that far.
 If your neighbour’s dog’s barking is driving you crazy, make efforts to confront the person by first saying “Good morning,” as you’re both leaving the house, she said.
 Another time, you might mention how noisy the neighbourhood has been.
 If he doesn’t get the hint, you can knock on his door and use an empathic assertion.